-- Ireland: Tour the majestic Cahir, Kilkenny and Dunguaire castles that symbolize the romance and grandeur of this country.
+Tour the majestic Cahir, Kilkenny and Dunguaire castles that symbolise the romance and grandeur of this country.
 Visit Blarney Castle in County Cork, one of the most famous and visited castles in Ireland, renowned for its vibrant gardens and underground caves.

 More than eight million Australians travel overseas annually, and the Department of Foreign Affairs and Trade provides consular services to more than 10,000 Aussie travellers in need of assistance.
 No traveller wants to imagine an abrupt end to their trip due to illness, natural disaster or serious crime.
 Yes, building a dream itinerary is exciting, but proper preparation is essential.
 Research, research, research—and keep in mind the following tips for safe and secure travel overseas:

 - Subscribe to free email notifications by SmartTraveller.gov.au to receive up-to-date travel advice and the latest information for a specific country or international issues.